MrRaidrop/PersonDetection/README.md

 Detects and marks faces in the '**dataV2**' dataset.
 Automatically generates Pascal VOC XML annotations for all detected faces.

+**Face_Mark_Script.py**

+Detects and marks faces in the '**dataV2**' dataset using **haar_cascade**.
+Automatically generates Pascal VOC XML annotations for all detected faces.

+**TrainFaceModel.py**

+use the detected and marked faces in the '**dataV2**' dataset to generate face_detection_model.h5 Need a long process same as the TrainV2.

+**testFaceMark.py**

+Test if haar_cascade mark the dataset right.
+A set of marked picture will show up.

+**testFaceModel.py**

+Test if the face_detection_model.h5 mark the pictures right.
+A set of marked picture will show up.

+**VideoV2Face.py**

+Will open your camera and use two models to detect if there is person and if where is the face in real-tiem.

 **Models in the Repository**